pulumi/pulumi-hugo/themes/default/content/resources/introduction-to-redis-and-pulumi/index.md

 ---
 # Name of the webinar.
-title: "Introduction to Redis and Pulumi"
+title: "Introduction to Redis Cloud and Pulumi"
-meta_desc: "Join the Redis and Pulumi team as they team you about how to use the newest features in Redis with Pulumi."
+meta_desc: "Join the Redis and Pulumi team to learn how to deploy Redis Cloud resources on any cloud using any programming language with Pulumi."

 # A featured webinar will display first in the list.
 featured: false